Transformer-Based Autonomous Driving Models and Deployment-Oriented Compression: A Survey: Transformer Models and Tasks

-In addition to lane detection, Transformer architecture is also utilized in segmentation tasks.
-For example, TIiM~\cite{tiim2022saha} presented a sequence-to-sequence model for instantaneous mapping, which converted images and videos into overhead maps or BEV representations.
-By assuming a one-to-one correspondence between vertical scan lines in images and rays in overhead maps, TIiM was claimed as a data-efficient and spatially-aware method.
-Panoptic SegFormer~\cite{panoptic2022li} proposed a framework for panoptic segmentation that combined semantic and instance segmentation.
-It presented supervised mask decoder and a query decoupling strategy to perform efficient segmentation.
+Beyond lane detection, Transformer architecture is also utilized in segmentation tasks.
+For example, TIiM~\cite{tiim2022saha} presents a sequence-to-sequence model for instantaneous mapping that converts images and videos into overhead maps or BEV representations.
+By assuming a one-to-one correspondence between vertical scan lines in images and rays in overhead maps, TIiM is a data-efficient and spatially-aware method.
+Panoptic SegFormer~\cite{panoptic2022li} proposes a framework for panoptic segmentation combining semantic and instance segmentation.
+It introduces a supervised mask decoder and query decoupling strategy to perform efficient segmentation.